 The 22nd annual edition of Quality Counts continues Education Week’s long-standing tradition of grading the states on their performance.
 A state’s overall grade is the average of its scores on the three separate indices tracked by the report.

-This year, District of Columbia finishes 29th among the 50 states and the District of Columbia, with an overall score of 72.8 out of 100 points and a grade of C. The nation as a whole posts a grade of C.
+This year, the District of Columbia finishes 27th in the nation, with an overall score of 73.4 out of 100 points and a grade of C. The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, District of Columbia earns a B-minus in the Chance-for-Success category and ranks 15th.
+Diving into the findings for the three graded indices, the District of Columbia earns a B in the Chance-for-Success category and ranks 15th.
 The average state earns a C-plus.
 Because the District of Columbia is a single-district jurisdiction, it is not issued a grade for school finance, which analyzes the distribution of funding across districts within a state.
-For the K-12 Achievement Index, last updated in the 2016 report, it finishes 47th with a grade of a D. The average state earns grades of C and C-minus in School Finance and K-12 Achievement.
+For the K-12 Achievement Index, it finishes 42nd with a grade of D. The average state earns grades of C in School Finance and K-12 Achievement.
 More details on results in these categories are reported below.

 Vol. 37, Issue 17